Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

 Note, our $\phi_J$ for compression-driven jamming is slightly lower than that found for shear-driven jamming.
-It is well known \cite{Vagberg.PRE.2011} that the value of $\phi_J$ can depend on the jamming protocol, and that the isotropic jamming $\phi_J$ found from rapid quenches of random initial configurations is lower than that found from shear-driven jamming.
-We can compare our $\phi_J$ for compression-driven jamming with previous values for isotropic rapid quenches.
-In Ref.~\cite{OHern2}, O'Hern et al. find $\phi_J=0.842$, while in Ref.~\cite{VOT} V{\aa}berg et al. find $0.84177\pm 0.00001$.
-Both agree, within the estimated errors, with our compression-driven value above.
+It is well known \cite{Chaudhuri,Ciamarra,Vagberg.PRE.2011} that the value of $\phi_J$ can depend on the jamming protocol, and that the isotropic jamming $\phi_J$ found from rapid quenches of random initial configurations is lower than that found from shear-driven jamming. {We can compare our $\phi_J$ for compression-driven jamming with previous values for isotropic rapid quenches.
+In \cite{OHern2}, O'Hern et al. find $\phi_J=0.842$, while in \cite{VOT} V{\aa}berg et al. find $0.84177\pm 0.00001$.
+Both agree, within the estimated errors, with our compression-driven value above.}

-For our 3D system we find, $\phi_J=0.6464\pm 0.0005$, $\beta=3.07\pm0.15$, and $y=1.22\pm 0.03$.
-Our value of $\phi_J$ is in reasonable agreement with the $\phi_J=0.648$ found for the same model with the rapid quench protocol \cite{OHern2}, and the $\phi_J=0.6481$ found by Chaudhuri et al. \cite{Chaudhuri} for a more complicated isotropic compression/decompression protocol that starts at a low $\phi_\mathrm{init}$; neither of these works give an estimate for the error in their values.
-As in 2D, our 3D compression-driven value of $\phi_J$ is slightly lower than values found for simple shearing of the same model, $\phi_J=0.6474$ in \cite{Lerner} and \cite{Berthier}, and $\phi_J=0.6491\pm 0.0001$ in \cite{Olsson3D}.
+For our 3D system we find, $\phi_J=0.6464\pm 0.0005$, $\beta=3.07\pm0.15$, and $y=1.22\pm 0.03$. {Our value of $\phi_J$ is a bit lower than the $\phi_J=0.648$ found for the same model with the rapid quench protocol \cite{OHern2}, and the $\phi_J=0.6481$ found by Chaudhuri et al. \cite{Chaudhuri} for a more complicated isotropic compression/decompression protocol that starts at a low $\phi_\mathrm{init}$; neither of these works give an estimate for the error in their values.} As in 2D, our 3D compression-driven value of $\phi_J$ is slightly lower than values found for simple shearing of the same model, $\phi_J=0.6474$ in \cite{Lerner} and \cite{Berthier}, and $\phi_J=0.6491\pm 0.0001$ in \cite{Olsson3D}.